Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/layout/grid.md

 ### Column breaks

 Breaking columns to a new line in flexbox requires a small hack: add an element with `width: 100%` wherever you want to wrap your columns to a new line.
-Normally this is accomplished with multiple `.row`s, but not ever implementation method can account for this.
+Normally this is accomplished with multiple `.row`s, but not every implementation method can account for this.

 <div class="bd-example-row">
 {% example html %}